 The term of office by a member of council begins with the first council meeting date that follows the election and ends immediately before the first council meeting following the next general local election (section 119 Community Charter).
-Under section 785 of the Local Government Act, the term of office for an electoral director is effective from the later of the first Monday after December 1 and the date the oath is sworn.
-This year that date is December 8, 2014, and runs until just before the first Monday in December four years from now, December 2, 2018 or until the successor swears the oath on December 3, 2018.
+Under section 199 of the Local Government Act, the term of office for an electoral director is effective from the later of the first Monday after November 1 and the date the oath is sworn.
+This year that date is November 5, 2018, and runs until just before the first Monday in November four years from now, or until the successor swears the oath on November 7, 2022, assuming no adjustments to the schedule by the Legislature.

-Under section 784 of the Local Government Act, municipal directors are appointed to the Regional Board by the respective municipal council and serve at the pleasure of that council.
+Under section 198 of the Local Government Act, municipal directors are appointed to the Regional Board by their respective municipal council and serve at the pleasure of that council.
 These director appointments become effective when the oath is completed and presented to the Regional Board.

-The director appointments end when a new director is appointed, when the director ceases to be a member of the municipal council or on December 31 of the year of the local election.
+The municipal director appointments end:

+- when a new director is appointed, - when the director ceases to be a member of the municipal council or - on November 30 of the year of the next local election.